elves/elvish/CONTRIBUTING.md

 code, it is also completely fine to directly send a pull request, as long as you don't mind the risk of the PR being rejected due to lack of prior discussion.

+## Using development scripts

+The [`Makefile`](Makefile) contains targets encapsulating some common workflows.
+They are not necessary for developing Elvish, but can save you a few keystrokes.
+GNU Make is required.

+The [`tools`](tools) directory contains scripts too complex to fit in the `Makefile`.
+Among them, [`tools/pre-push`](tools/pre-push) can be used as a Git hook, and covers a large subset (but not all) of CI checks.

 ## Testing changes

 Write comprehensive unit tests for your code, and make sure that existing tests